JeremiasRy/fullstack-recipe-book/README.md

 The recipe component is quite large and maybe would have been better to split it into own files and components but I think the app works really good this way
 (Of course many things could be improved)

-This is the first app I tried implimenting the material UI and got the app to look a bit more professional.
-Notifications work nicely and are informative.
+This is the first app I tried implimenting the material UI and got the app to look a bit nicer than usual.
+Notifications work ok and are informative.
-Error handling is much better than in my last app.

-The backend is really simple so not too much to it error handling as I said is better than last time and I got the code a bit more organized.
+The backend is really simple
-There is a unique username check but no checks for password.
+There is a unique username check.
-Still a lot more to improve on that part.

 I added a token checker for the program to check if the session is still running if not it will log you out immediatly (rather than just informing you that your session has expired) frontend sends a request and backend responses with valid token or "false".